john-hawkins/john-hawkins.github.io/_talks/2022-09-20-Analytics-Problem-Framing.md

 ---

-In this guest lecture at the Australian Graduate School of Management we discussed a range of fundamental issues about problem framing that managers can need to understand to drive successful projects.
+In this guest lecture at the Australian Graduate School of Management we discussed a range of fundamental ideas in analytics projects.
+All of these ideas relate to framing problems such that they have a greater chance of success.

-Ket topics included types of analytics solutions and their requirements, the choice of metrics, and unerstanding the timing between data collection, decisions being made, action being taken and measuring impact.
+Key topics included types of analytics solutions and their requirements, the choice of metrics, and understanding the timing between data collection, model building, decisions being made, action being taken and measuring impact.